ElectronVector/ravioli/README.md

 ## To do

+- Count variables names with static or extern in them as globals if appropriate.
 - Provide coordinates for functions and globals.
 - Add better error handling.
 If the parser has an error, make it easy to find the code that broke it.
 - Try it on some other code.